 The Greek Odyssey is offered as a pre-semester seminar in the fall (August-September), and a post-semester seminar in the spring (April-May).
-Please note that the seminar will not be offered in Spring 2018.

 Fall program: begins 10 days before the Florence program start date and ends in Florence the day before the start of orientation.